natcap/invest.users-guide/source/croppollination.rst

       :header-rows: 1
       :widths: auto

-- :investspec:`croppollination farm_vector_path`
+- :investspec:`pollination farm_vector_path`

     .. note::
        The optional farms vector will overwrite seasonal floral resource values and nesting substrate suitability values in any areas that overlap the LULC raster.

     Fields:

-    - :investspec:`croppollination guild_table_path.fields.crop_type` For farms growing multiple overlapping crops, or crops in multiple seasons, a separate overlapping polygon must be included for each crop.
+    - :investspec:`pollination farm_vector_path.fields.crop_type` For farms growing multiple overlapping crops, or crops in multiple seasons, a separate overlapping polygon must be included for each crop.
-    - :investspec:`croppollination guild_table_path.fields.half_sat` This is a tunable parameter that may be most useful to adjust following an initial run of the model and an examination of the results.
+    - :investspec:`pollination farm_vector_path.fields.half_sat` This is a tunable parameter that may be most useful to adjust following an initial run of the model and an examination of the results.
 This is :math:`h` in equation :eq:`(pol.
 6)`.
-    - :investspec:`croppollination guild_table_path.fields.season`
+    - :investspec:`pollination farm_vector_path.fields.season`
-    - :investspec:`croppollination guild_table_path.fields.fr_[SEASON]`
+    - :investspec:`pollination farm_vector_path.fields.fr_[SEASON]`
-    - :investspec:`croppollination guild_table_path.fields.n_[SUBSTRATE]`
+    - :investspec:`pollination farm_vector_path.fields.n_[SUBSTRATE]`
-    - :investspec:`croppollination guild_table_path.fields.p_dep` See Klein et al. (2007) for estimates for common crops.
+    - :investspec:`pollination farm_vector_path.fields.p_dep` See Klein et al. (2007) for estimates for common crfarm_vector_path
-    - :investspec:`croppollination guild_table_path.fields.p_managed` This can be estimated as the proportion of the recommended hive density or stocking rate.
+    - :investspec:`pollination farm_vector_path.fields.p_managed` This can be estimated as the proportion of the recommended hive density or stocking rate.
 See Delaplane & Mayer (2000) for recommended stocking rates in the United States.
 Agricultural extension offices are also a good source of this information.

 .. _interpreting-results: